-Spring Arbor University is not obligated to house students who are under the age of 17 or 23 or older.
-Students must be full time to reside in campus housing.
-To stay on campus during J-term, students must be taking a class or working on campus.
+SAU is not obligated to house students who are under the age of 17 or older than 22.
+Students entering or who fall below full-time status must request permission to reside in campus housing.

+To stay on campus during J-term, students must be taking a class, working on- or off-campus, or participating in in-season athletics.
+Students desiring to live on-campus during J-term must indicate that when interviewed for the ResLife Retention and Housing Survey in November.